RianRG/dbdleague/README.md

 # Dbd League Ladder System
 A backend project based on dbdleague's discord bot (for 1v1s).
-Its a project that allows the user to create challenges and accept challenges against other users.
+It's a project that allows the user to create challenges and accept challenges against other users.
 (Some checks during this process)

 ## Excalidraw